 As a poor urchin on the ice,

-When he has tumbled once or twice;
+When he has tumbled once or twice,

 With caution tries to seek the shore,

-Resolved to trust the ice no more;
+Resolv'd to trust the ice no more;

 But, meeting with a daring mate,

 Who often used to slide and skate,

 Again is into danger led,

 And falls again and breaks his head:

 So youth, when first they're drawn to sin,

 And see the danger they are in,

 Would gladly quit the thorny way,

-And think it is unfit to stay:
+And think it is unsafe to stay;

+But,

 But, meeting with their wicked train,

 Return with them to sin again;

 With them the paths of vice explore,

-With them are ruined ever more.
+With them are ruin'd ever more.

-While Miss Two Shoes was at Mr. Grove's, which was in the middle of the village, she not only taught the children in the day-time, but the farmers' servants, and all the neighbours, to read and write in the evening.
-The neighbours knowing that Miss Two-Shoes was very good, as to be sure nobody was better, made her a present of a little sky.lark.
+While Mrs. Two-Shoes was at Mr. Grove's, which was in the middle of the village, she not only taught the children in the day-time, but the farmers' servants, and all the neighbours, to read and write in the evening.